petethegreat/petethegreat.github.io/index.md

 A current version of my resume can be found [here]({{ "/assets/resume_PeterThompson.pdf" | relative_url }})

 ## Data Science
-Here are some of the I've been working on recently.
-A number of these are from the [Coursera Data Science Specialisation](https://www.coursera.org/specializations/jhu-data-science)
+Here are a few things I've been working on recently.
+Some of these are from the [Coursera Data Science Specialisation](https://www.coursera.org/specializations/jhu-data-science)

 <!-- blah -->
 <!-- |:---|----:|